mkm29/valet/README.md

   - `valet.schema.generations`: Total schema generations (counter)
   - `valet.schema.fields`: Number of fields in schemas (histogram)
   - `valet.schema.generation_duration`: Schema generation time (histogram)

+All file path attributes in metrics are sanitized to protect sensitive information - only the filename and immediate parent directory are included in telemetry data.

 #### Structured Logging